Intermittent fasting can help weight loss

 Intermittent fasting is an umbrella term for various meal timing schedules that cycle between voluntary fasting (or reduced calorie intake) and non-fasting over a given period.

 Your body burns the food you eat to provide the necessary fuel.
-The body converts excess food, not utilized as fuel, into fats for future use and stores it.
+The body turns unused food into fat and stores it for later use.
 After 6 hours of Fasting, your blood glucose levels start to decrease.
 The liver then begins breaking down glycogen into glucose for energy.
-After 24 hours of continuous fasting, you’ve used most glycogen stores.
+After 24 hours of continuous fasting, you’ve used most of your glycogen stores.

-After depleting glycogen, the body begins breaking down the protein within muscles and fat to produce energy.
-It allows the body to use fat as its primary source of energy instead of sugar, which helps in weight loss and increases insulin sensitivity.
+Once glycogen is gone, the body shifts to burning muscle tissue and fat for energy.
+It helps the body use fat for energy instead of sugar, which can support weight loss and improve insulin sensitivity.
 Intermittent Fasting involves alternating cycles of Fasting and eating.

 Diet Psychology

-You eat tiny one day but can eat normally the day after.
+You eat very little one day and return to normal eating the next day.
 Some people fast for 16 hours a day and consume all their calories during the remaining 8 hours.
 Intermittent fasting can help you lose weight more quickly and make it psychologically easier to stick to the diet.

 Animal studies suggest that intermittent fasting may help animals live longer.
 One study found that short-term repeated fasting increased the lifespan of female mice.
 Fasting improves brain function by boosting the production of brain-derived neurotrophic factors (BDNF).
-This BDNF protein activates brain stem cells to convert them into new neurons.
+This BDNF protein helps brain stem cells turn into new neurons.
 It also triggers numerous other chemicals that promote neural health.

 Intermittent Fasting Health Benefits